Online Video Marketing: The Ultimate Guide to Growing Your Business

 Why Should You Use Online Video Marketing?

 Videos appeal to our dominant sense of sight.
 The human brain processes visuals 60,000 times faster than text.
-Videos also convey more emotion and personality than other mediums.
+Videos also convey more emotion and personality than other media.
 More practically, and according to statistics:

-90% of consumers say videos help them make buying decisions.
+- 90% of consumers say videos help them make buying decisions.

-72% of businesses say video content gave them positive ROI.
+- 72% of businesses say video content gave them positive ROI.

-Shoppers who viewed product videos were 144% more likely to add to the cart.
+- Shoppers who viewed product videos were 144% more likely to add to the cart.

 Seeing is Believing